ofiwg/libfabric/man/fi_cm.3.md

 The fi_getname and fi_getpeer calls may be used to retrieve the local or peer endpoint address, respectively.
 On input, the addrlen parameter should indicate the size of the addr buffer.
-If the actual address is larger than what can fit into the buffer, it will be truncated.
+If the actual address is larger than what can fit into the buffer, it will be truncated and -FI_ETOOSMALL will be returned.
 On output, addrlen is set to the size of the buffer needed to store the address, which may be larger than the input value.

 fi_getname is not guaranteed to return a valid source address until after the specified endpoint has been enabled or has had an address assigned.
 An